 Journalist ◆ Filmmaker ◆ Academic

-Christina M. Paschyn is a multimedia journalist, award-winning documentary filmmaker, and educator based in Doha, Qatar.
+Christina M. Paschyn is a multimedia journalist, award-winning documentary filmmaker, and academic based in Doha, Qatar.

 Dedicated to reporting the world’s untold stories, Paschyn is available for reporting projects in the Middle East and beyond.
 She is the founder of Paschyn Productions, a documentary film company specializing in social justice, human rights, gender, religious issues, and historical documentaries in both observational and expository mode.